lpsinger/userguide/capabilities.rst

 +-----------+-----------+-----------+

 We expect 1–10 :term:`BNS` events over the course of O3.
-For BNS events, the median localization accuracy of in terms of the 90% credible area will be 120–180 deg².
+For BNS events, the median sky localization accuracy of in terms of the 90% credible area will be 120–180 deg².
 12–21% of BNS mergers will be localized to less than 20 deg².

 Event Rates